ZainKergaye/coffee-shop-template/README.md

 - In the about section, the placeholder image does not show DONE
 - On apple iphone, horizontal view, Popular item images are stretched DONE
 - Reduce size of nav.scss by deleting duplicate lines in media, it defaults to the non media one so no need for useless space DONE
-- implement lazy loading to offscreen images
+- implement lazy loading to offscreen images DONE
+- Visual redesign needed